mad-company/mad-company.github.io/docs/_pages/about.md

 Since October 2020, the MAD Company started the development of a new iOS product **in association with hawk•ci**  that will help mobile developers from all around the world to increase their efficiency while using a well-known Continious Integration service...

-Stay tuned for announcements to come on [Jérémie Godon's blog][jgodon-blog]
+Stay tuned for announcements to come on [jgodon's blog][jgodon-blog]

 [jgodon-blog]: {{ "/blog/" | relative_url }}